-Evictions in Texas
+Evictions of Residential Tenants in Texas

 by David J. Willis J.D., LL.M.

-Introduction
+Introduction to Evictions

-Eviction is a judicial process by which an owner recovers possession of real property and, if appropriate, a judgment for unpaid rent, attorney’s fees, and court costs against a defaulting tenant or occupant.
-This article focuses on residential eviction proceedings that are are conducted in various justice court precincts spread around Texas’ 254 counties.
+This article focuses on residential eviction proceedings that are conducted in various justice court precincts spread around Texas’ 254 counties.
 Justice courts are busy places nowdays.
 When a landlord arrives ready to do his first eviction, he may be told that there are dozens of cases ahead of him on the “forcible docket.”
-The quantity of these cases post-pandemic is so great that each case averages only a few minutes.
+The quantity of these cases is often so great that each case averages only a few minutes.

 Eviction Terminology